-This is an updated reprint of a “From the Local History Room” column that first appeared in Aug.
-2014, before the launch of this weblog.
+This is a reprint of a “From the Local History Room” column that first appeared in Dec.
+2013, before the launch of this weblog.

 Local History Specialist

 “Buildings Twisted and Torn from their Foundations,” the newspaper headline said, describing a “DREADFUL TORNADO” that tore through Washington – the worst one that had ever struck the community in living memory.

 It could have been a headline from November 2013 (nine years ago last week), but in fact this was a story published in the 20 May 1858 edition of the Washington Investigator.

 That 164-year-old news report was featured in the Jan.
 2009 newsletter of the Tazewell County Genealogical & Historical Society.
 In this week’s From the Local History Room column, we’ll draw upon the society’s newsletter to help us recall that harrowing event as seen through the eyes of some of Tazewell County’s early settlers.

 Unlike the twister that left a trail of devastation in Tazewell County on 17 Nov.
 2013, the tornado that hit Washington on the night of 13 May 1858, was accompanied by a severe thunderstorm that continued through the early morning hours of May 14, causing extensive flooding throughout the area.
 Eyewitness accounts from central Illinois residents indicate that the storm system that generated Washington’s 1858 tornado also sent rain, hail, high winds and tornados through many communities in Tazewell and McLean counties.